AFLAS O-Rings (FEPM)

 Typical Applications

-Downhole packer seals, wellhead equipment and BOP seals in sour gas and high-pH environments
+Downhole packer seals, SAGD wellhead equipment, and BOP seals in sour gas and high-pH amine-treating environments.
+Standard choice over HNBR where H₂S + steam + amines coexist.

 Geothermal

-Wellhead and valve seals exposed to high-temperature brine and steam
+Wellhead and valve seals exposed to high-temperature brine (180–230°C) and steam where FKM compounds fail by acid dehydrofluorination.

 Power Generation

-Steam turbine seals, boiler feedwater valves and water treatment system O-rings
+Steam turbine seals, boiler feedwater valves and high-pH water treatment system O-rings.

 Chemical Processing

-Reactor seals, agitator seals and pump seals handling caustic soda and amines
+Reactor seals, agitator seals and pump seals handling caustic soda (NaOH), amines, and hot water where FKM is degraded by alkaline conditions.

 Aerospace